cortex-lab/phy/docs/cluster-manual.md

 class MyPlugin(IPlugin):
     def attach_to_gui(self, gui, model=None, state=None):

-        # The model contains the data, the state contains the parameters
-        # for that session.

         # We can get GUI components with `gui.request(name)`.
         # These are the two main components.
 There is also `context` to
         # deal with the cache and parallel computing context.